powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 **Specifications**

-- The voltage setpoint is required if the voltage regulator is on.
+- The voltage setpoint (in kV) is required if the voltage regulator is on.
-The reactive power setpoint is required if the voltage regulator is off.
+- The reactive power setpoint (in MVar) is required if the voltage regulator is off.
 - A set of reactive limits can be associated to a VSC converter station.
 All the reactive limits modelings available in the library are described [here](reactiveLimits.md).

 ## Additional network models